The publisher/executive editor and

 Spielberg, musicians Eric Silver and Jonathan Yudkin and

-attorney specializing in music business clients Ellen McDonald during
+attorney specializing in music business clients Ellen

-the Southern Jewish
+the Southern

-Historical Society's 23rd Annual Conference (at Nashville's Doubletree
+Historical Society's 23rd Annual Conference (at Nashville's

 Hotel).
-This honor was followed, in 1999, by the Southern Jewish Historical
+This honor was followed, in 1999, by the Southern Jewish

-Society's publishing her scholarly essay, Kosher Country: Success and Survival on Nashville's Music
+Society's publishing her scholarly essay, Kosher Country: Success and Survival on Nashville's

-Row, in Volume II of Southern Jewish History, the historical
+Row, in Volume II of Southern Jewish History, the

 society's prestigious, academic journal.
-(Stacy's heavily-footnoted article
+(Stacy's heavily-footnoted

-updated and expanded upon Charles Hirshberg's Nashville's Jewish Newcomers Assert
+updated and expanded upon Charles Hirshberg's Nashville's Jewish

-Themselves [Softly], published in the July 22, 1994 issue of The Forward.)
+Themselves [Softly], published in the July 22, 1994 issue

 Kosher Country... has been recognized by the Stanford

-Graduate School of Education's prestigious Berman Jewish Policy Archive, the American Jewish Archives Journal (Volume LXI 2007, Numbers
+Graduate School of Education's prestigious Berman Jewish Policy Archive, the American Jewish Archives Journal (Volume LXI 2007,

-1 & 2), academia.com and Missouri State University's Department of English Researcher
+1 & 2), academia.com and Missouri State University's Department of English

-Mara W. Cohen ionnides.
+Mara W. Cohen loannides.

 On March 12, 2000 Stacy Harris became a graduate of the International